mahi-devops/Github/README.md

   - git add GitLearning.txt (git add will move the files from working area to staging area)
 5. The commit command commit the files from staging area to Local repository.
   - git commit -m "some useful message"
 6. Now push the files commited to central repository using below command.
+The best practice before pushing the files to central repository do git pull and then push.
   - git push
 ```